 To develop an understanding as to how MAT works, and to experience optimal results, it is recommended that students begin with a series of four to 10 lessons, with a minimum of one lesson a week.

-Rebecca has no requirements for a specific number of MAT lessons, though she requests a four-lesson initial commitment.
-Each person’s needs, budget and goals vary.
-MAT is first and foremost a “Lifelong Wellness Practice” for all ages and abilities, a remarkable and unique mind/body “inner tool” for living – and aging – in our remarkable and resilient
+MAT is a “Lifelong Wellness Practice” for all ages and abilities; a unique mind/body “inner tool” for living – and aging – in our resilient bodies.

 Once the basics of MAT are learned and a student is experiencing the benefits of integrating MAT into their daily activities, many individuals incorporate ongoing

 Others find their needs are met after an initial series of lessons, and return as needed for refreshers.

 Over a course of lessons, students learn to be more mindfully aware of their body, how they move, their habitual reactions, and where/how they hold muscle tension.
 After developing this mindful awareness, students learn how to release muscular tension and change habitual behaviors.
 In addition, students improve their posture, and change harmful or habitual body mechanics that affect balance and coordination.